 Before the era of intercontinental air transportation, long-distance passenger services were assumed by liner passenger ships, dominantly over the North Atlantic.
 Long-distance passenger movements are now a marginal leisure function solely serviced by cruise shipping in specific regional markets such as the Caribbean and the Mediterranean.
-Still, several oceanic ferry services are also in operation over short distances, namely in Europe (English Channel, Baltic Sea, Aegean), Japan, and Southeast Asia (Indonesia and the Philippines).
+Still, several oceanic ferry services operate over short distances, namely in Europe (English Channel, Baltic Sea, Aegean), Japan, and Southeast Asia (Indonesia and the Philippines).

 Maritime transportation is dominantly focused on freight since there is no other effective alternative to the long-distance transportation of large amounts of freight.
-The systematic growth of maritime freight traffic has been fueled by:
+The systematic growth of maritime freight traffic has been fueled by the following:

 - Absolute advantages.
-They are linked with the geographical distribution of resources, implying that the places of production are usually different from the places of consumption.
+They are linked with the geographical distribution of resources, implying that the places of extraction usually differ from the places of consumption.
 Therefore, large quantities of cargo need to be carried over long distances.
-The growth in mineral and energy trades, the dominant cargoes carried by maritime shipping, is the outcome of both conventional demands from developed countries as well as new demands from developing economies.
+The growth in mineral and energy trades, the dominant cargo carried by maritime shipping, is the outcome of conventional demands from developed countries and new demands from developing economies.
 For instance, coal is mainly used for energy generation and steel-making, activities that grew substantially in the developing world.

 - Comparative advantages.
-Concerns cargoes that under ideal circumstances would likely not be carried, but because of cost and capabilities differentials, substantial shipping flows are generated.
-The international division of production and trade liberalization incited a large number of parts and finished goods to be carried over long distances, which has supported growth in container shipping.
+Concerns cargoes that under ideal circumstances would likely not be carried.
+Substantial shipping is generated because of cost and capabilities differentials.
+Outsourcing, offshoring, and trade liberalization resulted in parts and finished goods being carried over long distances, supporting the growth in container shipping.
 This has been associated with a change in the balance of maritime trade flows, where developing economies have more extensive involvement.
-Therefore, such cargoes can be temporary and subject to changes in their origins and destinations.
+However, due to economic conditions, such cargo can be temporary and subject to changes in their origins and destinations.

 - Economies of scale.
 The growth in the size of ships permitted maritime transportation to become increasingly cost-effective, a trend that has been strengthened by containerization.

-Maritime traffic is commonly measured in deadweight tons, which refers to the amount of cargo that can be loaded on an “empty” ship, without exceeding its operational design limits.
-This limit is often identified as a loadline, which is the maximal draft of the ship and does not account for the weight of the ship itself but includes fuel and ballast water.
+Maritime traffic is commonly measured in deadweight tons, which refers to the cargo that can be loaded on an “empty” ship without exceeding its operational design limits.
+This limit is often identified as a loadline, which is the maximal draft of the ship and does not account for the ship’s weight but includes fuel and ballast water.
 Maritime freight is conventionally considered in two main markets:

 The composition of maritime traffic has shifted from being dominated by liquid bulk (petroleum) to dry bulk and containers.
 Technical improvements tend to blur the distinction between bulk and break-bulk cargo, as both can be unitized on pallets and increasingly in containers.
 For instance, it is possible, and increasingly common, to ship grain and oil, both bulk cargoes, in a container.
-Consequently, the amount of containerized freight has grown substantially, from 23% of all non-bulk cargo in 1980 to 40% in 1990, to 70% in 2000, and 85% in 2015.
+Consequently, the amount of containerized freight has grown substantially, from 9.8% of total tons-km in 2000 to 15.2% in 2021.

 Geographically, maritime traffic has evolved considerably over the last decades, especially through growth in Asia-Europe and transpacific trade.
 By establishing commercial linkages between continents, maritime transport supports considerable traffic.
 The advantage of maritime transport does not rest on its speed, but on its capacity and on the continuity of its services.
-Railway and road transportation are simply unable, if it was possible, to support traffic at such a geographical scale and intensity.
+Railway and road transportation cannot support traffic at such a geographical scale and intensity.
 Heavy industrial activities that use bulk raw materials are generally adjacent to port sites, benefiting from load breaks.
 The average haul length was about 4,200 miles.

-The global maritime shipping industry is serviced by about 100,000 commercial vessels of more than 100 tons falling into four broad categories:
+The global maritime shipping industry is serviced by about 55,000 registered commercial vessels of more than 1,000 tons falling into four broad categories:

 - Passenger vessels historically played an essential role since they were the only mode available for long-distance transportation.
 In a contemporary setting, passenger vessels can be divided into two categories: passenger ferries, where people are carried across relatively small bodies of water (such as a river or a strait) in a shuttle-type service, and cruise ships, where passengers are taken on vacation trips of various duration, usually over several days.
 The former tend to be smaller and faster vessels.
 The latter are generally very large capacity ships having a full range of amenities.
 In 2019, about 27.5 million passengers were serviced by cruise ships, underlining an industry with much growth potential since it services several seasonal markets where the fleet is redeployed during the year.
 However, because of the Covid-19 pandemic, 2020 turned out to be the most disastrous year in cruise shipping history, with the number of passengers dropping to just above 7 million, a 75% drop in traffic.